-Losing a loved one is always difficult.
-Whether this is a parent, child, partner, or friend, the hole they leave in your life can feel enormous.
-For the first few years after my father passed away, I genuinely felt like it was a wound that I would never recover from.
-However, just because a person is no longer with us, that does not mean that we cannot look back on their memory with fondness.
+Losing a loved one is always difficult, whether this is a parent, child, partner, or friend.
+The hole they leave in your life can feel enormous.
+I struggled after Dad’s death.
+I genuinely felt like it was a wound that I would never recover from.
+However, that does not mean that we cannot look back on their memory with fondness.

 My father was never one for emotions.
 He would much rather be fishing, shooting, or playing pool.
 I suppose, due to that, I have struggled more with his passing because he was not as emotionally available as I might have liked.